-- 1. Ensure your vessel is in a legal raw sewage discharge area. - Locate the overboard waste discharge seacock, installed in the forward storage compartment under the ski locker sole.
-Note: The optional overboard discharge seacock is wired to the closed position at the factory.
+- 1. Ensure your vessel is in a legal raw sewage discharge area. - Locate the overboard waste discharge seacock in the mechanical space.
+Note: The overboard discharge seacock is wired to the closed position at the factory. - 3.
+Remove the cable tie securing the overboard discharge seacock.